Vatraz/autonomousCJ/README.md

 being perfect.
 Several problems make detection of characteristic elements on the roads hard, i.e. low-resolution textures, blocky shapes of the roads, changing in-game lightning.

-Besides that, for now, I've decided not to use any neural network related algorithms because of my curiosity about how good or bad this system can be without using the most obvious solution to the problem.

 ## Instalation

 1. ```git clone https://github.com/Vatraz/autonomousCJ.git```